 When people purchase goods or services, their ownership is legal license for physical control, but their payment does not absolve them of their responsibility to pay for future or previous costs, the same costs that are associated with free stuff.

 Civilization will not be perfect.
 The calculations for cost containment are not based on completely measurable attributes.
 The cost must be calculated on the basis of broad arguable observations.
-This is unsettling to the pre-civilized fully human elite, who rationalize the subhuman treatment of micromanaged underlings as if it were a right.
+This is unsettling to the pre-civilized elite, who rationalize the subhuman treatment of micromanaged underlings as if it were a right.
 Famine, robbery, slavery, war, genocide, and infanticide have all been justified as inevitable.
-They are excused as consequences of the poor genetics the poor work ethics, the poor schooling or the amorality of victims who are treated, by others, each other, or themselves, as if they were subhuman beings.
+They are excused as consequences of the poor genetics, the poor work ethics, the poor schooling or the poor morality of victims who are treated, by others, each other, or themselves, as if they were subhuman beings.

-In pre-civilization we have noticed how greed and abuse of power snowball.
+In pre-civilization we have noticed how greed, and abuse of power snowball.
 The most unscrupulous, increasingly often, become the most rewarded.
-They hire people who become dependent on them for work or protection.
-Large populations have jobs whose work does not serve mankind, but degrades it.
+They hire people who become dependent on them for work, or for protection.
+Large populations have jobs whose work does not serve humankind, but degrades it.
 The work they do is more toxic than beneficial.
 People evacuate the moral high ground for immediate gratification or immediate survival.
 In pre-civilization, the “public good” isn’t good.
 Moral high ground isn’t high at all.
 Business is not service directed.
-Profit is achieved by cheating consumers, investors, workers and taxpayers.
-People are exploited on the basis of age, gender, religion, political party, nationality, or any other way they can be singled out for exploitation.
+Profit is achieved by cheating consumers, investors, workers, and taxpayers.
+People are exploited on the basis of age, gender, religion, political party, nationality, or any other way they can be divided, or singled out for exploitation.

 In pre-civilization strong leaders make decisions that help or harm humanity.
-People who are willing to do either good or dastardly deeds for special favors surround these leaders.
-The leaders need help, and those who surround them expect special favors.
+People who are willing to do either good, or dastardly deeds for special favors surround these leaders.
+The leaders need help, and those who surround them expect more compensation for worse behavior.
 Scum floats and pre-civilized behavior rots from the top.

 In order to make us stupid enough to put up with pre-civilized behavior, we had to be educated to ignore our innate common sense.
 We were taught two lessons in a number of ways.
-One lesson teaches that humanity is a matter of degree.
+The first lesson teaches that humanity is a matter of degree.
 Special awards are offered to calibrate the degree of humanity.
 They mark the top of the scale.
 Members of the team who work to provide service and care for the recipient, take lower positions on the scale.
-Another lesson is that opaque complexity is a safe home for bureaucratic business and governmental treachery.
+The other lesson is that opaque complexity is a safe home for bureaucratic, and governmental treachery.

-Media is not service driven.
+Generally speaking, Media is not service driven.
 It is profit driven.
-Service to mankind offers few avenues to achieve monetary profit when compared with sex, violence, recreational drugs, gambling, and mass marketing.
+Service to mankind offers few avenues to achieve monetary gain when compared with sex, violence, recreational drugs, gambling, and mass marketing.
 The media assails pre-civilization with a barrage of addictive messages.
 Civilized media will serve civilization, not assault it.